anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 ### 5.3.3 Vulnerability assessment
 Vulnerability assessments are a crucial part of IT risk management lifecycles.
-It helps in protecting systems and data from unauthorized access and breaches.
+The mitigation of the vulnerabilities helps in protecting systems and data from unauthorized access and breaches.
 Implement necessary vulnerability scanner tools (Ex: OpenVAS and many other opensource and commercial tools) to identify threats and flaws within the infrastructure that represents potential risks.